cselab/Mirheo/docs/source/index.rst

 * rigid bodies with arbitrary shapes and sizes,
 * viscoelastic cell membranes, that can separate inner from outer fluids

-The multi-process GPU implementation enables very fast time-to-solution without compromising physical complexity.
+The multi-process GPU implementation enables very fast time-to-solution without compromising physical complexity and Python front-end ensures fast and easy simulation setup.
 Some benchmarks are listed in :ref:`user-bench`.

 The following documentation is aimed at providing users a comprehensive simulation guide